ibm-cloud-docs/cis/cli/cli-glb.md

    -j, --json-file  A file contains input JSON data.

-   -i, --instance   Instance name.
+   `-i, --instance INSTANCE_NAME`   Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.

-   -o, --output     Specify output format, only JSON is supported now.
+   `--output FORMAT`     Specify output format, only JSON is supported now.

-**Output Table Columns**

-   * ID
-   * Created On
-   * Modified On
-   * Type
-   * Description
-   * Method
-   * Path
-   * Header
-   * Timeout
-   * Retries
-   * Interval
-   * Expected Body
-   * Expected Codes

 ## Show GLB monitor
 **NAME**